Crestview Attorneys for DUI with Serious Bodily Injury

 The accident report privilege is a law the protects people.
 It says that statements you make to the police regarding a traffic accident cannot be used against you.
 It was designed to encourage people to cooperate with the police in their investigation of a traffic crash.

 Sometimes, during the crash investigation, the police will begin to suspect that someone is impaired, or otherwise criminally responsible.
-At that point, they MUST make it clear that they are ending the crash investigation and starting a criminal investigation.
-If they fail to make this distinction clear, an attorney can file a motion to exclude ALL incriminating statements made by the accused.
+At that point, they must make it clear that they are ending the crash investigation and starting a criminal investigation.
+If they fail to make this distinction clear, we can file a motion to exclude ALL incriminating statements.

 Get the help you need from a Crestview Felony DUI Attorney